DFE-Digital/sts-plan-technology-for-your-school/.github/pull_request_template.md

 - Step two
 - ...

-# Additional notes
+## Additional notes

 Any additional notes, comments, etc. that might be required here.

-# Checklist
+## Checklist

+Delete any rows that do not apply to the PR.

 - [ ] Title uses [Angular commit convention](https://www.conventionalcommits.org/en/v1.0.0-beta.4/)
 - [ ] PR targets development branch
 - [ ] Unit tests have been added/updated
 - [ ] E2E tests have been added/updated
-- [ ] GitHub workflows/actions have been updated
+- [ ] GitHub workflows/actions have been added/updated
 - [ ] Terraform has been updated
-- [ ] Documentation has been updated
+- [ ] Documentation has been updated where relevant
-- [ ] Key Vault secrets have been added to dev
+- [ ] Any Key Vault secrets have been added to the development Key Vault